-D. APPROVAL FROM FANNIN COUNTY LAND DEVELOPMENT OFFICE
+C. APPROVAL FROM FANNIN COUNTY LAND DEVELOPMENT OFFICE

-I hereby certify that the Soil Erosion and Land Disturbing Plat shown hereon has been properly reviewed and approved.
+I hereby certify that the Soil Erosion and Land Disturbing Plat shown hereon has been carefully reviewed and approved.
 The developer is hereby authorized to begin the physical development of roads and improvements and the installation of proper soil erosion prevention techniques, per this approved plan.

-Fannin County Land Development Officer:
+Date: Fannin County Land Development Officer:

-E. DEVELOPER AGREEMENT
+D. DEVELOPER AGREEMENT

-I hereby certify that I have meet the requirements found in the Fannin County Development Ordinance, dated January 1996 and as revised since, and have obtained a copy for my records.
+I hereby certify that I have met the requirements found in the Fannin County Development Ordinance, Change to Date of approval of this ordinance dated January 1986 and as revised since, and have obtained a copy for my records.

-Owner or legal agent: Signed:
+Date: Owner or legal agent Signed: